ardywibowo/ardywibowo.github.io/content/post/the-end-of-single-threaded-intelligence/index.md

 ![image](single-threaded.png)

-In grad school I was working on fundamental machine learning relating to approximate Bayesian inference, such as using neural networks for variational inference. at the time, I was very interested in data efficiency: how much can you learn with a given sample size.
+During grad school, I worked on foundational problems in machine learning, particularly around approximate Bayesian inference and the use of neural networks for variational methods.
+My focus at the time was data efficiency: understanding how much one could learn from a given sample size.

-More and more I noticed that simply scaling compute through training bigger models, on big datasets for longer resulted in amazing capabilities.
-When I worked on time series, I noticed the same phenomena.
-It is the case that High Frequency Trading firms rely on scaling up model training compute for better price prediction models.
-In the area I’m currently working on, which is search & recommender systems, we’re seeing a clear scaling law where performance gets better with more data and parameters.
-We’re also seeing this now with language models but it also applies to other areas as well.
+Over time, I began to notice a broader trend: simply scaling compute, training larger models on bigger datasets for longer, yielded dramatic improvements.
+I saw this across domains.
+In time series forecasting, for example, High Frequency Trading firms achieve better price predictions by throwing more compute at model training.
+In my current work on search and recommender systems, we observe clear scaling laws: model performance improves consistently with more data and larger parameter counts.
+And, of course, we now see this scaling behavior with language models as well.

-I’m completely convinced that the most important research now is to figure out what axes we have yet to scale.
+I’ve become convinced that the most important research question today is: what are the remaining axes we have yet to scale?

-For example, the recent interest in Reinforcement Learning is an effort by the field to further scale on two directions.

-One is data.
-It is no surprise that we’ve currently run out of quality internet data.
-The rollout process in RL can be thought of as a synthetic data generation method.

-The other is in single-threaded test time compute.
-I’ll explain what I mean by single-threaded in a moment, but essentially, RL allows models to learn to leverage more compute during test time and do a limited form of search.

-So what are the remaining axes that we’ve yet to scale?
-I think RL will take us very far, but I think the next scaling paradigm might be multi-threaded or multi-agent systems.
-As an analogy, current systems are entirely single-threaded: A single generator processes a limited context window to generate new tokens.
-While there have been breakthroughs in increasing the context-window, it’s only a matter of time before the quadratic attention costs catch up to us and we’re unable to scale single-threaded test-time compute further.
-Moreover, context pollution becomes a potential issue.
-Models may not be able to reliably use the entire context and may get distracted on spurious tokens within it.

-On the other hand, generating completions in parallel is relatively trivial.
-Models can even pre-process inputs in parallel while it’s responding, an idea brought up in the sleep-time compute paper.

-One area where this paradigm might be applied is with streaming multimodal models.
-Simple multimodal models all read from and write to the same context.
-One can envision that separate threads can be run simultaneously, where one thread would observe video or audio inputs while another would respond to these observations.
-There are many interesting research questions to pursue here: What’s the right form where these multiple threads interact?
-Which parts should be in latent space, and which parts should be in token space?
-How do interactions between threads in token space happen?
-How should we design this interaction protocol?

-More generally, how should we design the interaction protocol for multiple threads/agents working together?
-Is there a fundamental primitive in which we can combine outputs from different streams?
-Can we do away with the complicated structures in which we prescribe how different agents interact (currently we do heavy prompt engineering and assign different roles to agents).
+Reinforcement Learning (RL), for example, represents an attempt to scale along two underexplored directions.
+First, data.
+We're approaching the limits of high-quality internet-scale data.
+RL introduces rollout-based synthetic data generation, offering a new supply of training experiences.
+Second, test-time compute.
+RL enables models to learn to allocate more compute during inference by performing a form of search or deliberation.

+But what happens after we exhaust these avenues?
+I believe the next major shift will be toward multi-threaded or multi-agent systems.
+Today’s models are fundamentally single-threaded: a single generator processes a bounded context to produce tokens sequentially.
+While there have been advances in extending context windows, quadratic attention costs will eventually cap that scalability.
+Additionally, larger contexts increase the risk of “context pollution”—models can become distracted or misled by irrelevant tokens.

+By contrast, parallel generation is relatively straightforward.
+A model could even process parts of the input in parallel while responding.
+One promising area for multi-threaded intelligence is streaming multimodal models.
+Basic multimodal systems treat inputs and outputs as flowing through a shared context.
+But we could imagine parallel threads—one processing audio or video inputs in real time, another generating outputs in response.
+This opens up fundamental research questions:

+- What’s the right interaction model for multiple threads?
+- What should be exchanged in latent space versus token space?
+- How can we structure token-space communication between threads?

+More broadly: How should we design interaction protocols between multiple threads or agents?
+Is there a more fundamental compositional primitive beyond prompt-engineered role assignments and structured scaffolding?
+Can we discover simpler, emergent coordination mechanisms?

+These are some of the most exciting and underexplored frontiers in scaling intelligence—beyond single-threaded inference, toward a richer, more dynamic model of computation.